solflo/ganbreeder/README.md

 # Ganbreeder

-[Ganbreeder](https://ganbreeder.app) is a collaborative art tool for discovering images.
+> [Ganbreeder](https://ganbreeder.app) is a collaborative art tool for discovering images.
 Images are 'bred' by having children, mixing with other images and being shared via their URL.
 This is an experiment in using breeding + sharing as methods of exploring high complexity spaces.
 GAN's are simply the engine enabling this.
 Ganbreeder is very similar to, and named after, Picbreeder.
-It is also inspired by an earlier project of mine [Facebook Graffiti](http://www.joelsimon.net/facebook-graffiti.html) which demonstrated the creative capacity of crowds.Ganbreeder uses [these](https://tfhub.dev/deepmind/biggan-128/2) models.
+It is also inspired by an earlier project of mine [Facebook Graffiti](http://www.joelsimon.net/facebook-graffiti.html) which demonstrated the creative capacity of crowds.
+Ganbreeder uses [these](https://tfhub.dev/deepmind/biggan-128/2) models.

-This code was made in a weekend and hasn't been cleaned up or documented yet.
+> This code was made in a weekend and hasn't been cleaned up or documented yet.
 There are also improvements to make to scalability.

-Pull request are more than welcome :)
+this repo has the changes to make it work for me in 2026.

 ## How to use

 ### Prerequisites
-* Install Python 3 + pip (for the GAN server)
+* Install Python 3.7 + pip (for the GAN server)
 * Install NodeJS + npm (for the frontend)
 * Install a PostgreSQL server

 ### Launch the GAN server

+do this on a venv okay? easiest way is with [uv](https://docs.astral.sh/uv/getting-started/installation/): ```uv venv --python 3.7```

 ```bash
 cd gan_server
 # Install dependencies